WeAreIconick/plugincurator/readme.txt

 == Description ==

-The Curator allows you to curate and manage the featured plugins list from a remote JSON source while pulling real, up-to-date data from WordPress.org.
+The Curator by Iconick allows you to curate and manage the featured plugins list from a remote JSON source while pulling real, up-to-date data from WordPress.org.
 Perfect for agencies, hosting companies, and WordPress networks that want to provide a customized plugin installation experience.

 = Features =